Out on the Camino, our bodies adapt quickly, and with the right fitness plan, a walking holiday will be a breeze!

 This may sound like a bit of an odd tip, but knowing your feet is really helpful in narrowing down your search for the right walking boots.
 If you have especially wide or narrow feet, you can immediately head towards specific brands that typically cater for differences in width.
 Equally, if you have flat feet or very high arches, you can steer clear of some boot models and head straight for others.
 Your shop assistant can help with pointing you towards the right boots, but you’ll need to give them that information in the first place.

 Another thing to bear in mind is whether you have weak ankles.
 If so, then be sure to look for high-cut boots that will offer maximal support where needed.

 3. Understand what you’re stepping into

-Starting your walking boot search with some background information on the make up of hiking boots is also important.
-If you shop in store it’s likely that your shop assistant will use a whole load of complex terminology to sell you the boots.
+Starting your hiking boot search with some background information on the makeup of hiking boots is also important.
+If you shop in-store, your shop assistant will likely use a whole load of complex terminology to sell you the boots.
 Get one step ahead and know your stuff about boots, and not only will you be able to keep up and understand just what they’re rambling on about, but you’ll also have a better understanding of the value of the boots.

 Here’s a handy guide to get familiar with before you go shopping: